 Without hope, friendships slowly emerged from times long since past.

 It was Nancy who assisted with my birth and, who kindly gave me thy name.
-Her orders were made very clear; soon as I was born, she was to take me straight down to Fanshaw.
+Her orders were made very clear; as soon as I was born, she was to take me straight down to Fanshaw.
 Her instructions were not to allow Connie to hold me, not even for one second; It would be better that way.

 My mother lay sobbing, aware of what was to happen to me, staring at the broken window pane.
 Nancy put her hand softly on her shoulder, but she ignored her.
 It was a matter of life and death; Fanshaw was waiting.
-Nancy, quickly placed me in a pouch she had sewn earlier under her dress and left my little sister laying on the bed.
+Nancy, quickly placed me in a pouch she had sewn earlier under her dress and left my little sister lying on the bed.

 “It’s dead!
 Miss — It’s bloody dead!”
 She screamed glancing over at Connie, then rushed down the stairs.